djm30/Distraction-Free-Reddit/ideas.md

 separate list, kind of a redundant feature in technicality since you can just unsub, but this offers a potentially quicker and more reversible solution

+Note -> Popup component should be called index, options should be called options